Start with the video first to get a better grasp of the topic!

 Dimension & drill-down settings:

-Drag a field from the Available Categories list (Priority, Overall Status, Item Aging and so on) and drop into the Row or Columns text boxes.
+Workitem fields: Drag a field from the Available Categories list (Priority, Overall Status, Item Aging, and so on) and drop it into the Row or Columns text boxes.
 These fields will be plotted on the Chart and organized in the table view.

-There are some available categories in the Field Level Settings which are the attributes of Workitem such as Priority, Workflow Queue and so on.
-There are some other categories that indicate the behavior/ status of the Workitems such as Item Aging, Time Series and so on.
+In the field-level settings, some available categories are the attributes of Work Items, such as Priority, Workflow Queue, and so on.
+There are some other categories that indicate the behavior/ status of work Items, such as Item Aging, Time Series, and so on.

 Columns